The (de)-confinement transition in tachyonic matter at finite temperature: Tachyon Condensation and Confinement

-We now consider the tachyon Lagrangian well known from string theory with dynamics of tachyonic field, $\tilde{T}(x)$, coupled with the electric field $E(x)$.
-Thus, for slow varying fields, as usual in tachyon matter, we can power expand it as follows \cite{6,22}
+We now make use of the tachyon Lagrangian commonly known in string theory with tachyon dynamics, $\tilde{T}(x)$, with electric field $E(x)$.
+Hence, for slowly varying tachyon fields, we can expand our Lagrangian in power series as \cite{6,22}

-where $e=\sqrt{\mid{g}\mid}$ in a general spacetime.
-This derivation is also valid in $3+1$ dimensions for $\phi$ depending only on the radial coordinate $r$ which can be identified with coordinate $x$.
-In equation (\ref{24}) we used the fact that
+where $e=\sqrt{\mid{g}\mid}$ represents the general space-time.
+This relation also holds for $3+1$ dimensions for $\phi$ a function of $r$, which can be associated with $x$.
+In Eq.~(\ref{24}) we can relate

-where $\phi=f(\tilde{T})$, or $\tilde{T}=f^{-1}(\phi)$.
-Now comparing equation (\ref{24}) with equation (\ref{17}) we find the equality $G=V$.
-This result is also true for equation (\ref{9}) up to the thermal correction term, though from the perspective of string theory where the thermal correction affects the tachyon potential $V(\tilde{T})$ --- see e.g. \cite{Hotta:2002nt} and references therein --- of the original tachyon Lagrangian (\ref{24-1}), one would also expect thermal corrections for the potential $V(\phi)$ in the effective theory (\ref{24}), such that we had $G_{eff}=V_{eff}$.
-However, we restrict ourselves to the context of effective quantum field theory, where the one loop thermal corrections from the scalar sector affects only $V(\phi)$ as given in the Lagrangian (\ref{9}).
+with $\phi=f(\tilde{T})$, or $\tilde{T}=f^{-1}(\phi)$.
+Now comparing Eq.~(\ref{24}) with Eq.~(\ref{17}) we find the equality $G=V$.
+This result is also true for Eq.~(\ref{9}) up to the thermal correction term.
+From the perspective of string theory, the thermal correction affects the tachyon potential $V(\tilde{T})$ of the original tachyon Lagrangian (\ref{24-1}) --- see e.g. \cite{Hotta:2002nt} and references therein.
+In our context we restrict ourselves to effective quantum field theory, where the one loop thermal corrections from the scalar sector affects $V(\phi)$ as given in the Lagrangian (\ref{9}).